jwilkinsondev/rqChallenge/api/README.md

 # Implement this API

+### Future Enhancements
+In the future, it would be good to add some sort of backoff strategy for the API calls in case of failures.
+This would help to prevent the API from being overwhelmed with requests in the case of a failure.

+### Local Testing
+With the services running locally you can utilize the scripts in [employees.http](src/main/resources/httpScripts/employees.http) to test the API.

 #### In this assessment you will be tasked with filling out the functionality of different methods that will be listed further down.

 These methods will require some level of API interactions with Mock Employee API at http://localhost:8112/api/v1/employee.